loophp/typed-generators/README.md

 );

 $keyValue = KeyValue::new(
     BoolType::new(),    // A random boolean for keys.
-    Compound::new(     // A random compound value for values which can
+    Compound::new(      // A random compound value for values which can be
-        $fakerType,    // be either a firstname or an integer.
+        $fakerType,     // either a firstname
-        IntType::new()
+        IntType::new()  // either an integer.
     )
 );